Clio Renault Sport: 20th Anniversary Special

 The 20th Anniversary special Edition was available in a limited production run of only 20 units during 2010 to celebrate 20 years of the Clio and 10 million sales.
 It was sold in ‘Pearlescent Givre’ (white).
 It features the same ‘Deep Black’ detailing of the Silverstone GP and Australian GP editions, with the gloss black roof, front bumper and rear diffuser.
 The wheels are the black Speedline 17-inch 200 Clio-Cup wheels.
 The front side vents, the mirrors and the F1 Blade were detailed in anthracite.

 Raider

-The Raider Edition, known as the ‘Angel and Demons’ Edition in Australia, featured Renault's first production Matt Paint of either ‘Hologramme Grey’ or ‘Torro Red’.
-The other features of the Raider edition include Recaro leather seats and larger 18-inch wheels wrapped with Bridgestone REO50A tyres, this had been the first different type of tyre on the 200 series, previously all 200s came with Continental Contact Sport 3s.
+The Raider Edition, also known as the ‘Ange & Démon (Angel and Demons)’ Edition, featured Renault's first production i.d. matt paint of either ‘Stealth/Hologramme Grey’ or ‘Diavolo/Torro Red’, contrasted with gloss black roof, rear spoiler, F1-style front blade, rear diffuser and door mirrors.
+Raider edition included leather Recaro seats and gloss black 18x8J Interlagos wheels (derived from Megane R26.R) wrapped with Bridgestone REO50A tyres to match the renowned Cup chassis, with its lower ride height, stiffened suspension, quicker steering ratio and red Brembo brake callipers.
+Choice of TomTom Sat Nav or RS telemetry monitor completed the standard package.